iptc/extra-ext/api/README.md

 }
 ```

-To update a given rule, e.g. change the query in the rule with `id=5967c20730c49e0001e6df0e` created in the above example, the PUT method has to be called:
+To update a given rule, e.g. change the query in the rule with `id=5967c20730c49e0001e6df0e` created in the above example, the PUT method has to be called on that resource.
+The body of the mathod should contain the fields that need to be updated, i.e. the query in our case.

 **PUT** */rules/5967c20730c49e0001e6df0e*